peterhinch/micropython-micro-gui/README.md

 Constructor argument:
  * `callback=dolittle` The callback function.
 Default does nothing.
+ * `new_cb=False` When a button is pressed, determines whether the callback run is that of the button visible when pressed, or that which becomes visible after the press.

 Methods:
  * `add_button` Adds a button to the `ButtonList`.
 Arguments: as per the